Wendell Willard

 Wendell K. Willard (born September 12, 1940) is an American politician.
-He was a member of the Georgia House of Representatives from the 51st District, serving since 2001.
-He is a member of the Republican party.
+He was a member of the Georgia House of Representatives from the 51st District, from 2001 to 2019.
+He is a member of the Republican Party.
 An attorney, Willard practices law in metro Atlanta area.
 He served as appointed County Attorney for DeKalb county from 1973 to 1977 and as City Attorney for the City of Sandy Springs from December 2005 to July 2017, when he retired.